jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Wiki Links

-Besides supporting the basic Markdown syntax, Markdown Mode also includes syntax highlighting for `[[Wiki Links]]` by default.
+Besides supporting the basic Markdown syntax, Markdown Mode also supports syntax highlighting for `[[Wiki Links]]`.
+Note that wiki links are an extension to Markdown and are not supported by all processors, so this support is disabled by default.
+Support can be toggled with `M-x markdown-toggle-wiki-links` or by setting `markdown-enable-wiki-links`.

+To insert a wiki link, use `C-c C-s w` (`markdown-insert-wiki-link`).
+If `transient-mark-mode` is on and there is an active region, this command will use the region as the link text.
+If the point is at a word, use the word as the link text.
+If there is no active region and the point is not at word, it will simply insert empty link markup.

 Wiki links may be followed by pressing `C-c C-o` when the point is at a wiki link.
-Use `M-p` and `M-n` to quickly jump to the previous and next links (including links of other types).
+This will find the corresponding file in the current window, by default, or in another window with the `C-u` prefix.
+As with regular links, you can use `M-p` and `M-n` to quickly jump to the previous and next links (including links of other types).

 Aliased or piped wiki links of the form `[[link text|PageName]]` are also supported.
 Since some wikis reverse these components, set `markdown-wiki-link-alias-first` to nil to treat them as `[[PageName|link text]]`.

 By default, Markdown Mode only searches for target files in the current directory.
 Sequential parent directory search can be enabled by setting `markdown-wiki-link-search-parent-directories` to a non-nil value.

 ### Wiki Link Customization

+`markdown-enable-wiki-links`

+:   Boolean, default: `nil`.

+    Enable or disable syntax highlighting for wiki links.
+Set this to a non-`nil` value to enable wiki link support.
+Wiki link support can also be toggled using the function `markdown-toggle-wiki-links`.

 `markdown-wiki-link-alias-first`

+:   Boolean, default: `t`.

-:   Set to a non-nil value tomtreat aliased wiki links like
+    Set to a non-nil value tomtreat aliased wiki links like `[[link text|PageName]]`.
+When set to `nil`,
-    `[[link text|PageName]]` (default: `t`).
-When set to `nil`, they will be treated as `[[PageName|link text]]`.
+    they will be treated as `[[PageName|link text]]`.

 `markdown-link-space-sub-char`

+:   String, default: "_".

-:   Character to replace spaces when mapping wiki links to filenames
+    Character to replace spaces when mapping wiki links to filenames.
-    (default: `"_"`).
     For example, use an underscore for compatibility with the Python Markdown WikiLinks extension.
 In GFM Mode, this is set to `"-"` to conform with GitHub wiki links.

+`markdown-wiki-link-search-parent-directories`

+:   Boolean, default: `nil`.

+    When non-nil, search for wiki link targets in parent directories.
+    This is the default search behavior of the Ikiwiki engine.

 # Tips & Tricks {#tips}